Donate

 Guideposts Trust is a charity that runs community and building based services in three counties.
 It has around 100 staff and looks after over 1000 people with additional needs.
 It runs programmes based in buildings (our own and others) and in the community.
 We want to provide safe services and ensure we are meeting legislative requirements – keeping our staff and clients safe.

-• The HSE Officer will report to the CEO and support the development and maintenance of the Health & Safety and Environment policy for the Charity.
+• Report to the CEO and support the development and maintenance of the Health & Safety and Environment policy for the Charity.

 • Provide expert advice, guidance and support at both strategic and operational levels as well as using skills and experience to identify upcoming challenges and risks.